huakaibubai1991/huakaibubai1991.github.io/_projects/project-5.md

 <img src='/images/project_meituan_list.png' style='width: 800px; height: auto;'>

-<p style="text-align: justify;">The project was mainly to create a must-stay list for the hotel and homestay channel of Meituan APP, including a city list and a national special list.</p>
+<p style="text-align: justify;">The project was to create a must-stay list for the hotel and homestay channel of Meituan APP, including a city list and a national special list.</p>

 <p style="text-align: justify;">The goals of the project were: